nwthomas/yoink/README.md

 ### NOTE: This contract is completely unaudited.
-If you deploy and use this, you do so at your own risk!
+If you use this, you do so at your own risk!

 # PFP 📸